panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 An arrow function cannot be used as a constructor.
 Invoking it as a constructor `new get()` throws an error: `TypeError: get is not a constructor`.

 ### 7.2.
-Pitfall: defining method with arrow function
+Pitfall: defining method with an arrow function

 ⚠️ You might want to use arrow functions to declare methods on an object.
 Fair enough: their declaration is quite short comparing to a [function expression](https://developer.mozilla.org/en/docs/web/JavaScript/Reference/Operators/function): `(param) => {...}` instead of `function(param) {..}`.